Enumeration of three quadrant walks with small steps and walks on other M-quadrant cones: Introduction

 The systematic study of walks with small steps in the quarter plane was initiated by Bousquet-M\'elou and Mishna in 2010 \cite{bousquet2010walks}, and since then there has been great progress on the model \cite{bostan2010complete,fayolle2010holonomy,raschel2012counting,mishna2009two, melczer2014singularity, bernardi2017counting,kurkova2012functions,dreyfus2018nature,dreyfus2020walks}.
 The model is defined as follows: given a step set $S\subset\{-1,0,1\}^{2}\setminus\{(0,0)\}$, determine the generating function

-where $q(i,j;n)$ is the number of walks of length $n$, starting at $(1,1)$, and ending at $(i,j)$ using steps in $S$ and staying in the strictly positive quadrant.\footnote{In most of the literature, walks start at $(0,0)$ and stay in the non-strictly positive quadrant, for which the resulting generating function is $\frac{1}{xy}\Qgf(x,y;t)$.} A priori, there are 256 distinct step sets $S$, but after removing duplicates and cases that are equivalent to half-plane models, Bousquet-M\'elou and Mishna identified 79 non-trivial and combinatorially distinct models.
-The study of these models is now in some sense complete as it is known for each $S$ precisely where the generating function fits into the hierarchy
+where $q(i,j;n)$ is the number of walks of length $n$, starting at $(1,1)$, and ending at $(i,j)$ using steps in $S$ and staying in the strictly positive quadrant.\footnote{In most of the literature, walks start at $(0,0)$ and stay in the non-strictly positive quadrant, for which the resulting generating function is $\frac{1}{xy}\Qgf(x,y;t)$.}

-Recall that a generating function is called Algebraic with respect to a certain variable if it is related to that variable by a non-trivial polynomial equation with coefficients only depending on the other variables, and it is called D-finite (resp.
-D-algebraic) if it satisfies a linear (resp. polynomial) differential equation with respect to that variable whose coefficients are polynomial in that variable.
-For a multivariate series to be algebraic (resp.
-D-finite, D-algebraic) it must be algebraic (resp.
-D-finite, D-algebraic) with respect to each variable.

-Of the 79 models proposed by Bousquet-M\'elou and Mishna, 4 models admit an algebraic generating function \cite{bousquet2010walks,bostan2010complete}, 19 further models admit a D-finite generating function \cite{bousquet2010walks,fayolle2010holonomy}, 9 further models admit a D-algebraic generating function \cite{bernardi2017counting,kurkova2012functions} and the remaining 47 models admit a generating function which is not D-algebraic \cite{dreyfus2018nature,dreyfus2020walks}, in which case we say that the generating function is D-transcendental.
-Moreover, in the 74 cases known as {\em non-singular}, an exact integral expression is known for the generating function \cite{raschel2012counting}, while other exact expressions are known in the $5$ singular cases \cite{mishna2009two,melczer2014singularity}.
-In recent years a number of articles have focused on the equivalent question for walks in the three-quadrant cone